November 5, 2018

 Daesh said on Sunday it wounded three Shia people with an IED in Al-Risala village, east of Muqdadiya.
 [ICDNNov4]

 Northern Diyala (Kifri, Khanaqin, Khalis north)

-Daesh said on Friday it wounded two PMF members with an IED in Jizani village, near Udhaim.
-[A3maq]
+Daesh said on Saturday it wounded two tribal PMF members and damaged their vehicle with an IED in Shadhif village, in Udhaim subdistrict.
+[ICDNNov3]

 Hawija (Riyadh, Al-Zab, etc.)